Pumping at work can be super stressful. It can also be a total lifesaver. Here’s all you need to know about how to pump at work.

 The problem is, it is somebody’s business: yours.
 Pumping can be super stressful in itself.
 Pumping at work?
 Um… seriously?

-We’re going to take you through the hows, the whens, and the what-to-uses.
+We’re going to take you through the hows, the whens, and the what-to-uses of pumping at work.

 In this article: 📝

-- How much should I be pumping at work?
+- How often should I pump at work?

-- How long can I legally pump at work?
+- How long am I allowed to pump at work?

-- When can I stop pumping at work?
+- When should I stop pumping at work?

 - Pumping at work tips